 BUY GROWN IN DETROIT AT EASTERN MARKET

-Saturdays at Eastern Market, from May thru November at the center of Shed 2.
-Shed 2 is located on Russell between Winder and Adelaide.
+Saturdays at Eastern Market, from April 23rd thru December 10th 2016 at the center of Shed 2, located on Russell between Winder and Adelaide.

-Tuesdays at Eastern Market, from June thru October at the center of Shed 2.
-Shed 2 is located on Russell between Winder and Adelaide.
+Tuesdays at Eastern Market, from June 7th thru October 25th 2016 at the center of Shed 2, located on Russell between Winder and Adelaide.

-FALL 2015 GROWN IN DETROIT COMMUNITY SUPPORTED AGRICULTURE PROGRAM
+GROWN IN DETROIT’S COMMUNITY SUPPORTED AGRICULTURE (CSA) SHARES